companieshouse/styleguides/makefiles.md

 ------------------|-------
-`all`<sup>1</sup> |Calls methods required to build a locally runnable version, typically the build target `clean`           |Reset repo to pre-build state (i.e. a clean checkout state) `build`           |Pull down any dependencies and compile code `package`         |Create a single versioned deployable package (i.e. jar, zip, tar, etc.)
+`all`<sup>1</sup> |Calls methods required to build a locally runnable version, typically the build target `clean`           |Reset repo to pre-build state (i.e. a clean checkout state) `build`           |Pull down any dependencies and compile code into an executable if required `package`         |Create a single versioned deployable package (i.e. jar, zip, tar, etc.).
+May be dependent on the `build` target being run before `package`
 `dist`            |Invoke the `clean`, `build` and `package` targets

 <sup>1</sup> Should be the first/default target